-radio with 8 track stereo tape player are available.
-The "fader" control allows the front speakers to be turned on by themselves, or the rear speakers by themselves, or any combination of front or rear speakers.
-A three-way switch in the bedroom provides convenient on-off control for the stereo AM-FM radio/tape.
+A Motorola Stereo AM-FM radio with 8 track stereo tape player is available.
+The "fader" control allows the front speakers to be turned on by themselves, or the rear speakers by themselves, or any combination of front and rear speakers.

-To operate the AM-FM stereo radio:
+To operate the AM-FM Stereo Radio and 8 Track Tape Player